Airports & Airlines

 From Trinidad in Bolivia you can reach Brazil by a boat trip of about five days down the Río Mamoré to Guayaramerín, opposite the Brazilian town of Guajará-Mirim.

-Fast passenger boats make the 400km trip (around US$100, eight to 10 hours) along the Amazon River between Iquitos (Peru) and Tabatinga (Brazil).
+Fast passenger boats make the 400km trip (around US$75, 10 hours) along the Amazon River between Iquitos (Peru) and Tabatinga (Brazil).
 From Tabatinga you can continue 3000km down the river to its mouth.